cmk-Destro/UwU-Client/README.md

 https://discord.gg/24rwFwgcwt
 # Suggestions & Bugs
 If you have a suggestion, please check if the feature already exists before making a suggestion.
-If you have a bug to report, please makesure you have the latest dev build of both Meteor and Orion.
+If you have a bug to report, please makesure you have the latest dev build of both Meteor and uwuClient.

 To top it all off, please provide as much information as you can (eg. Screenshots, Version, Settings/Configs, Crash reports/logs).